Do you want to be able to treat almost every street in the city as a bike route?

 Help us promote the course by putting up the poster!

-This course is made possible by a generous donation from Mountain Equipment Co-op Calgary.
+This course is made possible by generous donations from Mountain Equipment Co-op Calgary and Tangerine Bank Calgary.
 Note: MEC is not supplying bikes for use in this course.
 Stop by their store, or one of the other local bike shops in Calgary, and pick up a bike before the course.